Ecology of the Sierra Nevada: Wetlands

 Each of these types of wetlands varies in geographic distribution, duration of saturation, vegetation community, and overall ecosystem function.
 All three types of wetlands provide rich habitat for plant and animal species, delay and store seasonal floodwaters, minimize downstream erosion, and improve water quality.

 Riverine wetlands are found within river and stream channels and are strongly influenced by seasonal runoff patterns.
 When inundated, riverine wetlands provide habitat for water-tolerant plants such as willows, and aquatic animals such as tadpoles and immature fish.

 Lacustrine wetlands generally occur on river floodplains and along lakeshores and are influenced by seasonal variations in groundwater levels.
 These wetlands are rare in the mountain range, but support an abundance of warm-water loving plant and animal species.

 Palustrine wetlands are typically distinguished from riverine and lacustrine systems by the presence of very dense covers of trees, shrubs, or emergent plants.
 This wetland type includes wet meadows, densely vegetated riparian habitats, and shallow ponds.
 They provide cover and forage for wildlife traveling between upland and aquatic habitats.

 Since the 1970s the United States has made substantial progress toward protecting and restoring wetland habitats.
 All federal land in the Sierra Nevada complies with a 1990 Presidential Executive Order that mandates 'no net loss' of wetlands, and requires federal agencies to map and protect all existing wetlands.

-In 1996 the United States Fish and Wildlife Service delineated and classified some of the wetlands of the Sierra Nevada, including all of Yosemite National Park.
+In 1996 the U.S. Fish and Wildlife Service delineated and classified some of the wetlands of the Sierra Nevada, including all of Yosemite National Park.
 This was performed through an analysis of aerial photographs and topographic maps, as a part of the National Wetlands Inventory Web Site (NWI).
 The NWI maps have not been rigorously ground-truthed and only delineate wetlands larger than 5 acre in size.

 The National Park Service restores to natural conditions wetlands that have been drained or filled in the past.
 Most recently in Yosemite Valley, the Cook's Meadow restoration project involved filling old drainage ditches that were draining the meadow and removing an old roadbed that was inhibiting water flow.
 These actions are currently being monitored with vegetation transects and mapping of surface water to determine how successful the project was in restoring the wetland.